NandaGopalYadav/sovereign/README.md

 > **Note:** the UI is a work-in-progress.
 The backend serves the data and the
 > frontend renders the basics, but several views are still stubs — we plan to
 > finish it in a follow-up iteration.
-All headline results in `PREP.md` come
+The CLI workflows above are sufficient
-> from the CLI workflows above; the UI is not required to reproduce anything.
+> to reproduce all results; the UI is not required.

 Backend (port 8000):
 ```bash